-Fall semester, 2002, marked the very beginning of the Honors Academy for Post-Secondary Students (HAPS ) at The University of Akron.
+Fall semester, 2002, marked the very beginning of the Honors Scholars Connections (HSC) at The University of Akron.
 The first class consisted of seven men and women from the surrounding school districts.
 As the program continues to develop, we would like to strive for an enrollment of up to fifteen students, keeping the program relatively small in order to foster group interaction among the students who are chosen for this program.
-The academy experience is for students who would normally be completing their senior year of high school, although exceptional juniors will be considered.
+The academy experience is for students who would normally be completing their senior year of high school, although exceptional juniors and first year commuter students will also be considered.

-Another benefit of the Honors Academy is that HAPS members are given 24 hour access to the academic wing of the Honors Complex at The University of Akron.
+Another benefit of the HSC is that members are given 24 hour access to the academic wing of the Honors Complex at The University of Akron.
 The academic wing includes the 24-hour Honors Computer Lab, the large two-story Honors Common Room, three seminar classrooms, and one large classroom.

-2012: There is a highlighted story of HAPS student Jaremy Hatler at this site, describing his work in research in UA's polymer science department.
+2012: There is a highlighted story of HSC student Jaremy Hatler at this site, describing his work in research in UA's polymer science department.